henrym0312/coincountprogram/README.md

 The 'Analysis.docx' document is my analysis, asumptions and plan for the project.
 The 'coincount.py' document is my project program.
 The 'coincountfile.txt' and ' volunteers.csv' are botht he files for storing the information for the program to read.

-This program uses the libraries:
+The 'Edexcel_Taks_Breif.pdf' Is the official Task Breif For This Project This program uses the libraries:
     Csv;
     easygui; *